andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 And for once America cleans up its overseas mess.

-<h4 class="article-subheader">"Your accent, where's it from?"</h4>
+<h4 class="article-subheader" id="talormade">"Your accent, where's it from?"</h4>

-"I'm Australian, originally from Melbourne"
+"Australia, how ya goin'?"

 "No way!
 My cousin lives in Perth!
-Beautiful country.
+Beautiful country, I love it down there!
 How the hell did you end up all the way up here??"

 "Well.... it's a little bit of a long story"